 Bhimbetka

 Bhimbetka is primarily famous for housing a number of prehistoric rock paintings in South Asia.
 The Rock Shelters found at Bhimbetka show the earliest traces of human existence in India.
-According to archaeologists, these caves were inhabited over 30,000 years back.
+According to archaeologists, these caves were inhabited over 30,000 years ago.

 • The Bhimbetka Rock Shelters are a World Heritage Site and, according to the Archaeological Society of India, show signs of the earliest human habitation.